sparklost/endcord-debug/README.md

 ### Must send at least N messages in official client
 The client will refuse to send message in newly-created DM channels.
 This measure is to prevent triggering discords spam filter.

+### Messages wont send and in log it says error code 400
+In config, disable `send_x_super_properties`.
+These properties may be used in spam detection so disable them only if necessary, and report the issue.

 ### No notification sound
 Custom notification sound can be set in config: `custom_notification_sound = /path/to/file.mp3`.